DarthLP/BundesligaBert/README.md

 ```

 **Key Features:**
+- **Force Majeure Filter**: Automatically excludes matches with excess_90 > 4.0 minutes (structural breaks, not bias)
+  - Applied during data loading and in all model filters
+  - Prevents outliers from distorting regression coefficients
+  - Matches with exactly 4.0 minutes are included (plausible range)
+  - See `src/data/remove_force_majeure_matches.py` for rationale and details

 - **Model 1: Baseline 2nd Half** - Predicts `announced_90` using game events and pressure variables
   - Train/test split: 2017-24 train, 2024-25 test
   - Handles unseen season (2024-25) by using 2023-24 season coefficient